 FACT: There are many non-operative treatment options for scoliosis patients with minimally invasive spine surgery recommended only when necessary.

 Many patients with adult scoliosis worry that they will have to undergo surgery to treat their condition.
-The truth is, many adults with scoliosis do not always experience symptoms other than difficulty standing, sitting upright, or balancing.
+The truth is, that many adults with scoliosis do not always experience symptoms other than difficulty standing, sitting upright, or balancing.
 For this reason, non-operative treatments including specialized physical therapy, core strengthening, and maintaining good bone and muscle health are mainstay treatment options.

 Surgical intervention is necessary in adults who have:

 MYTH #2: Adult Scoliosis Spine Surgery is always invasive.

 FACT: We perform ultra-minimally invasive techniques for our adult scoliosis patients.

 Many patients remember the traditional surgical option for adult scoliosis — large incisions and disruption of muscles that led to long hospital stays and recoveries.
 With the advent of minimally invasive procedures, our team corrects scoliosis deformity through a small incision on the front or side of the body.
 Through the use of robot navigation and high-resolution images, minimally invasive scoliosis surgery corrects the abnormal curvature of the spine typical of adult scoliosis.

 MYTH #3: After scoliosis surgery, I will be out of work for months.

 FACT: Because of the minimally invasive techniques we use, patients typically return to work within 3-6 weeks.